antigreen/Lamperl/README.md

 # Lamperl

 Prototype for a small Python Script to generate lampshades.
-The script generates a dxf with all rib variants to assemble the generated lamphade
+The script generates a dxf with all rib variants to lasercut and assemble the generated lamphade
+The CAD behind is OpenSCAD - programmed by Python using the lib SolidPython by Evan Jones --> https://github.com/SolidCode/SolidPython

 ### 3D-View:
 ![Lamperl 3D](images/Lamperl.png)